-About this seminar

-Paper assignments

-How to give a good presentation

-Good scientific behavior
+About this seminar Paper assignments How to give a good presentation Good scientific behavior

+Seminar About this course

-- What will you learn in this course? - Reading and understanding current research papers - Exploring the literature - Giving a good oral presentation - Discussing a research work or a research problem - Latest stuff on computer vision and deep learning
+- What do you learn in this course? (worth 4 ECTS) - Reading and understanding current research papers - Exploring the literature - Giving a good oral presentation - Asking questions - Discussing a research work or a research problem - Latest stuff in computer vision (particularly deep learning) - Requirements: - First experience in giving a presentation (e.g. Proseminar) - Recommended: at least one image processing course (e.g. Kursvorlesung) - Scientific interest in the field - Your duties: - 1.
+Read all the presented research papers and answer some questions - 2.

-• Requirements:

-- First experience in giving a presentation (e.g. Proseminar, Bachelor defense) - Recommended: at least one related course (e.g. Kursvorlesung) - Scientific interest in Computer Vision

-Your duties:

-- 1. Read all the presented research papers and answer some questions - 2.
 Dig into one particular research paper and present it in the class - 3.
 Take part in a lively discussion about each paper

+Seminar 1.
+Written summary of each paper

-- Goal: make sure that everyone has read the paper - We will ask some general questions about the paper - You give some concise answers in a written summary - Length: less than half a page - Must be sent to the advisor responsible for this paper at least one day before the talk - Bad summaries will be rejected - 1 missing/late summary or rejection at maximum or you won't pass
+- Goal: make sure that everyone has read the paper - We will ask some general questions about the paper - You give some concise answers in a written summary - Length: less than half a page - Must be sent to the advisor responsible for this paper at least one day before the talk - Bad summaries will be rejected - 20% missing/late summaries or rejections at maximum or you won't pass